Modern Slavery Statement

 Macdonald & Muir has implemented various policies that are relevant to that goal and which sets out what is expected from its business, employees and external suppliers:

-- The Glenmorangie Suppliers’ Code of Conduct, which derives from the Moët Hennessy Suppliers Code of Conduct and the LVMH Suppliers Code of Conduct, states that:
+- The Glenmorangie Suppliers’ Code of Conduct, which has been updated in 2017 following the update of the LVMH Suppliers Code of Conduct (2017), states that:

-o Third party suppliers as well as their factories, subcontractors and their own suppliers must comply with Moët Hennessy Supplier’s Code of Conduct and abide by the principles stipulated in the Convention of the International Labor Organization, the Universal Declaration on Human Rights, the guiding principles of the OECD and the principles of the Global Compact.
+Third party suppliers as well as their subcontractors and their own suppliers must comply with the Supplier’s Code of Conduct and abide by the principles stipulated in the Convention of the International Labor Organization, the Universal Declaration on Human Rights, the UN Global compact, the OCED guidelines for multinational enterprises and the UN women’s empowerment principles.

-o Any forced labor, child labor, illegal, clandestine and undeclared employment, harassment and abuse and discrimination are prohibited.
+Any forced labor, child labor, illegal, clandestine and undeclared employment, harassment and abuse and discrimination are prohibited.
 It also requires suppliers to provide safe and healthy workplace, freedom of association, regular wages in accordance with applicable laws and reasonable working hours.
 More generally, it requires suppliers to comply with various environmental regulations and to act with exemplary integrity in the conduct of their business activities (including but not limited to act in full compliance with the laws, notably related to the prohibition of all forms of corruption, the prevention of conflicts of interests, the prohibition of money laundering, respect of competition, trade sanctions etc.)

-o It requires that suppliers keep proper records to prove compliance with this code of conduct and provide access to complete, original, and accurate files to check compliance with the Code’s requirements and to conduct compliance audits at any time without notice.
-Suppliers are expected to improve and correct any deficiency.
+It requires that suppliers keep proper records to prove compliance with this code of conduct and provide access to complete, original, and accurate files to check compliance with the Code’s requirements and to conduct compliance audits.
+Suppliers must commit to improve or correct any deficiency identified.